-The idea to write this post came from a disturbing article I read in a newspaper day before yesterday.
+The idea to write this post came from a disturbing article I read in a newspaper some time back.

 It was about how parents these days are too busy to talk to their kids.
 The article laid bare some worrying results from a study, which indeed are reflections of today’s fast-paced, consumption-driven society of ours.